 Article 10 of Protocol 1 clearly gives COSAC a role in this matter.
-At the same time, the European Parliament, the Assembly of WEU and national Parliaments are also encouraged to reflect on this matter, which will be on the agenda of the XLIV COSAC meeting on 25-26 October 2010 in Brussels.
+At the same time, the European Parliament, the WEU Parliamentary Assembly and national Parliaments are also encouraged to reflect on this matter, which will be on the agenda of the XLIV COSAC meeting on 25-26 October 2010 in Brussels.